Table of Contents

 - Subsidized rehabs – These rehab facilities are partially, or wholly funded by State or community health departments, or religious or other charitable organizations.
 They usually offer only the most basic and cost-effective services and treatment options, but a few offer alternative and holistic options.
 These treatment centers provide care on a sliding scale, or free of charge.

 Most Opiate treatment centers will accept private health insurance as payment.
 However, not all do, and not all treatments may be covered under an insurance plan.
 The insurance company, and chosen rehab, can tell you whether or not your insurance will work there.
-You should also be aware that state and local health agencies, religious organizations, and some employers offer financial assistance, as well.Call 800-290-3952 Today
+You should also be aware that state and local health agencies, religious organizations, and some employers offer financial assistance, as well.Call 800-290-3952 Today Who Answers?

 Where Should I Go for Help?